joeedhorton/epr-packaging-style-guide/app/posts/a-to-z.md

 - 'submit nation data' - see the entry on 'Nation data' for details
 - 'pay your fees'

-Only use ‘report’ when you’re talking about the service as a whole, so the entire collection of tasks.
-Use ‘collect’, ‘submit’ etc when you’re describing specific tasks.
+If referring to the service as a noun, use lower case and quotation marks.
+For example:

+> You've been invited to create an account for the 'report packaging data' service.

 ### S

-#### Self-managed waste
+#### self-managed waste

 Hyphenated.